emilk/eon/README.md

 The library is rather forgiving with what it accepts as input, but the output is strict.

+Con is:
+* Familiar: strongly resembles JSON
+* Clean: forgoes unnecessary commas and quotes
+* Simple: lists are enclosed in [], maps with {}
+* Powerful: supports sum types, like Rust enums.

 ## Why another config format?
 There is no format that has both of the following properties:
 * Hierarchy using {} and [] like JSON.
 Rules out YAML and TOML.